-per curiam - Latin for "by the court."
-A "per curiam" decision is a decision delivered via an opinion issued in the name of the Court rather than specific judges.
+Per curiam – Definition.
+Latin for "by the court."
+An opinion from an appellate court that does not identify any specific judge who may have written the opinion..
+Overview.
+A per curiam decision is a court opinion issued in the name of the Court rather than specific judges.

 Sub silentio - Sub silentio means under silence.
 This term mostly refers to matters that are not expressed but implied.
 Sub silentio means a situation when an action is forwarded without taking notice.
 For example, if a case is decided against precedent, the newer case is said to have over-ruled the previous decision sub silentio.

 Stare decisis – Legal maxim that once a principle of law has been determined by an

 appellate court to be applicable to the facts of a case, it will be followed in

 the future cases involving substantially identical facts, unless overruled by